adiseshan1505/adiseshan1505/README.md

 ## 🚀 About Me

 - 🧑‍💻 Passionate developer and avid learner
-- 🥁 Percussionist & vocalist
+- 🧑‍💻 Python(LLMs, ML) and JS junkie!!! :))
-- 🤖 Building with the latest in AI, LLMs, and web tech
+- 🤖 Building with the latest in AI, LLMs(open source that run locally), and web tech

 ---